matteodelabre/vnsee/docs/second-screen/linux-x11.md

 ### Intel

-When using the Intel X11 driver, virtual outputs called `VIRTUAL1` and `VIRTUAL2` are available: you should see them at the bottom of `xrandr`’s output, listed as `disconnected`.
+When using the Intel X11 driver, virtual outputs called `VIRTUAL1`, `VIRTUAL2`, … should be available.
+You should see them at the bottom of `xrandr`’s output, listed as `disconnected`.

-#### Creating a new virtual outputs
-If you have a intel gpu and can not see a VIRTUAL output when running `xrandr` command.
-Add this snippet:
+If not, you need to configure the driver’s `VirtualHeads` option appropriately; if you don’t already have an existing configuration file for the Intel driver, create one at `/etc/X11/xorg.conf.d/20-intel.conf` with the following contents:

 ```sh
 Section "Device"
     Identifier "intelgpu0"